 A landscaping investment could potentially pay a 215% return in home value, says Margaret Woda, a Realtor with Long & Foster Real Estate in Crofton, Md.
 While you may only recoup 68% of kitchen renovation fees, Woda says landscaping is money well- spent.

 Call us for quotes on a roll off dumpster to make your cleaning project a lot easier – for landscaping as well as interior clean ups.
-Get you your house ready for the market with a HomeDumpster!
+Get your house ready for the market with a HomeDumpster!